srirambtechit/computer-science/datastructure-tree-problems/README.md

  6. Check two nodes are same level	[NodeLevel.java]

- 7. Find all the ancestor of the node (FindingAncestors.java)
+ 7. Find all the ancestor of the node [FindingAncestors.java]

- 8. Print the level wise data in zigzag order
+ 8. Print the level wise data in zigzag order	[ZigZagPrinter.java]

- 9. Print the level wise data in reverse order (Right to left level traversal)
+ 9. Print the level wise data in reverse order -Right to left level traversal	[LevelPrinter.java]

 10. Print the root to leaf path	[AllPaths.java]